Burks Scholars

 The Martin Parks Burks Scholars program brings third-year law students into the first-year curriculum as teaching assistants.
 Burks Scholars are third-year law students selected on the basis of research, writing, and teaching skills to provide support for the first-year small sections of Legal Research and Legal Writing.

-Nine Burks Scholars serve for the 2022-2023 academic year: three for Research and six for Writing.
-The Legal Research Burks serve as teaching assistants in the first-year Legal Research classes.
+The Legal Research Burks serve as teaching assistants in the first-year Legal Research classes during the fall semester.
 Each Research Burks works with a Legal Research professor in conveying the concepts of legal research, analysis, and citation to two sections of Legal Research.
-The Legal Writing Burks serve as teaching assistants in the first-year legal writing classes.
-Each Burks Scholar works with a Legal Writing professor in teaching legal writing, analysis, and citation to one section of Legal Writing.
+The Legal Writing Burks serve as teaching assistants in the first-year legal writing classes during the fall and spring semesters.
+Each Writing Burks works with a Legal Writing professor in teaching legal writing, analysis, and citation to one section of Legal Writing.
+All Burks Scholars may additionally teach or participate in workshops or special programming, with the goal of preparing students for success both in law school and in the legal workplace following their first year.

-2022-2023 Burks Scholars
+2024-2025 Burks Scholars

 Legal Research Burks Scholars